Contact Us for a Free Consultation (213) 542-0979

 What Can Happen If You're Charged with Real Estate Fraud?

-We're seeing now, more and more, real estate fraud-related offenses.
-This can take the form of many different types of crimes and circumstances.
+We're now seeing an increasing number of real estate fraud-related offenses, which can take the form of many different types of crimes and circumstances.

 For example, someone can be a real estate agent or broker and manipulate the numbers to help their clients qualify for a loan.